 That hesitation is understandable.
-Product-level environmental data carries real weight.
+Product-level environmental data carries real weight in sustainability reporting, Life Cycle Assessment (LCA), Environmental Product Declarations (EPDs), and product carbon footprint calculations.
 It underpins verified declarations, supports regulatory compliance, and increasingly informs internal decisions about materials, suppliers, and product design.
 If that data becomes harder to trust or defend, its value collapses.
 Speed alone doesn’t compensate for uncertainty.

 Why AI Often Meets Resistance Here